rodneyrehm/libsass/Readme.md

 > A fair warning: minified it's 2MB, gzipped it's 550KB.

-See the [sass.js live example](http://medialize.github.io/sass.js/).
+See the [Sass.js live example](http://medialize.github.io/sass.js/).
 This repository only contains the emscripted libsass.js itself.
 It sports an API you probably don't want to use directly.
-For a more developer friendly API see [sass.js live example](https://github.com/medialize/sass.js/).
+For a more developer friendly API see [Sass.js](https://github.com/medialize/sass.js/).

 ```js
 /**